d-millar/ghidra-debugger-how-to/emulators/pcsx-redux.md

 - To launch your target:
 	- Configure the PCSX-Redux with `Emulation Configuration -> Enable Debugger & Enable GDB Server`
 	- Load your target game: `File -> Open Disk Image...`
-- From the Ghidra toolbar, `Configure and launch target.gba using... -> remote gdb`
+- From the Ghidra toolbar, `Configure and launch openbios.bin|target.cue using... -> remote gdb`
 ```
 Host: localhost
 Port: 3333